napcs/mcp-knowledge-base/README.md

 This repository is for building a private LLM agent that interfaces with an MCP client and server.

 The MCP server is designed to connect only to my private Obsidian knowledge base, which is organized using Markdown files.

 For more details, please refer to this [Medium Article (How I built a local MCP server to connect Obsidian with AI)](https://medium.com/gitconnected/how-i-built-a-local-mcp-server-to-connect-obsidian-with-ai-55121295a985).

+For the details of building sLLM agent and MCP client, please check this [Medium Article (How I built a Tool-calling Llama Agent with a Custom MCP Server)](https://medium.com/gitconnected/how-i-built-a-tool-calling-llama-agent-with-a-custom-mcp-server-3bc057d27e85).

 This repository includes the following components:
+  * MCP Client
+  * MCP Server
   * LLM Agent
-  * MCP Client / Server

 ## Components